Hope for Cherry Blossom

 At the age of 13, Vishna was kidnapped from her safe home in Sandanski, where Roma are integrated into society and brought to Blagoevgrad.
 Soon after she got pregnant by her kidnapper who later became her husband.

-She was a widow already, when I met her, struggling with fines and waiting for probation from the court for her children panhandling, forced by her husband.
-All she was dreaming about — to return to her hometown, start over, and do the best for her children.
+She was already a widow when I met her, struggling with fines and awaiting probation from the court for her children, who were forced to panhandle by her late husband.
+All she dreamed about was to return to her hometown, start over, and do the best for her children.